raduschirliu/job-hunter-ats/README.md

 ### Authorizing Requests
 1. Upon startup, three roles will be created: Admin, Recruiter, and User (1.1.
-You can add some sample users to the roles via the instructions in the file in the `cpsc-471-project\cpsc-471-project\Test\SampleData.cs` files)
+You can add some sample users to the roles via the instructions in the file in the `job-hunter-ats\job-hunter-ats\Test\SampleData.cs` files)
 2. We are authenticating requests using Bearer Tokens.
 To get a bearer token, hit the endpoint `api/auth/login` with a request of the form:
 ```json
 {